Jacksonville State University: Football

 The Jacksonville State Gamecocks football program is the intercollegiate American football team for Jacksonville State University.
-The team competes in the NCAA Division I Football Championship Subdivision (FCS) as a member of the ASUN Conference through the 2022-23 school year.
-The Gamecocks will move to Conference USA in 2023.
+The team competes in the NCAA Division I Football Bowl Subdivision (FBS) as a member of Conference USA.
 Jacksonville State's first football team was fielded in 1904, nicknamed at the time as the "Eagle Owls."
 The team plays its home games at the 24,000 seat Burgess-Snow Field at JSU Stadium in Jacksonville, Alabama.
 The Gamecocks hire former Division I football coach Rich "RichRod" Rodriguez for the 2022 season.
-Rodriguez was previously head coach at football power Michigan (2008-10), as well as West Virginia (2001-07) and Arizona (2012-17).
+Rodriguez was previously head coach at football power Michigan (2008–10), as well as West Virginia (2001–07) and Arizona (2012–17).
 His luster has dulled in recent years, and he seeks his return to the head coaching circle here at Jax State.
 He comes from Louisiana Monroe, where he served as the offensive coordinator under head coach Terry Bowden.
 "RichRod" replaces former Gamecocks head coach John Grass, who resigned after the 2021 season.
-Glass had a 72-26 record during his tenure as head coach which included 6 Ohio Valley Conference championships.
+Grass had a 72–26 record during his tenure as head coach which included 6 Ohio Valley Conference championships.
 In 2021, the Gamecocks upset the Florida State Seminoles in Tallahassee, Florida on a 59-yard touchdown pass at the end of the game.

 Baseball

 The Jacksonville State Gamecocks baseball team is a varsity intercollegiate athletic team of Jacksonville State University.
-The team is a member of the Ohio Valley Conference, which is part of the National Collegiate Athletic Association's Division I. The team plays its home games at Rudy Abbott Field in Jacksonville, Alabama.
-The Gamecocks are coached by Jim Case.
-During the 2013–2014 campaign, the Gamecocks won the OVC championship and received an automatic bid for the annual NCAA regional tournament.
+The team is a member of Conference USA, which is part of the National Collegiate Athletic Association's Division I.

 Basketball

 The Jacksonville State Gamecocks men's basketball team is the men's basketball team that represents Jacksonville State University.
-The school's team currently competes in the Ohio Valley Conference.
-During the 2016–2017 season, the Gamecocks won the OVC championship and received their first NCAA tournament bid under the direction of head coach, Ray Harper.
+The school's team currently competes in Conference USA.
+Their head coach is Ray Harper.

 Women's basketball

 The Jacksonville State Gamecocks women's basketball team is the women's basketball team that represents Jacksonville State University.
-The team currently competes in the Ohio Valley Conference.
-The Gamecocks are coached by Rick Pietri.
+The team currently competes in Conference USA.

 Softball

 The Jacksonville State Gamecocks softball team represents Jacksonville State University in NCAA Division I college softball.
-The team participates in the Ohio Valley Conference (OVC).
-The Gamecocks are currently led by head coach Jana McGinnis.
-The team plays its home games at University Field located on the university's campus.
+The team participates in the Conference USA.